rack/rack-attack/README.md

       ].inspect

       # Using 503 because it may make attacker think that they have successfully
-      # DOSed the site, Rack::Attack returns 401 for blacklists by default
+      # DOSed the site.
+Rack::Attack returns 429 for throttling by default
       [ 503, {}, [body]]
     end
 ```